Skip to main content

 Tree Format Details

-The tree format shows hierarchical relationships with indentation:
+The tree format shows hierarchical relationships with providers as roots and their identities as children:

 ├─ aws-sso (aws-sso) [DEFAULT]